reactjs/react.dev/content/docs/hooks-reference.md

 The following Hooks are either variants of the basic ones from the previous section, or only needed for specific edge cases.
 Don't stress about learning them up front.

 ### `useReducer` {#usereducer}

+> Try the new React documentation for [`useReducer`](https://beta.reactjs.org/reference/react/useReducer).
+>
+> The new docs will soon replace this site, which will be archived.
+[Provide feedback here.](https://github.com/reactjs/reactjs.org/issues/3308)

 ```js
 const [state, dispatch] = useReducer(reducer, initialArg, init);